 Under Alternative 2, the Council would recommend to discontinue the American Samoa bottomfish rebuilding plan and amend the American Samoa FEP (NMFS 2022).
-The Council would further recommend AMs and ACLs for the 2024-2026 fishing years based on the terminal year of the assessment as a conservative approach to prevent overfishing.
+The Council would further recommend AMs and ACLs for the 2024-2026 fishing years.
 For all alternatives under Alternative 2 (Alternatives 2a through 2c) the Council would recommend that if the average catch over the most recent three years exceeds the ACL, the ACL would be reduced by the amount of the overage in the subsequent year.